PriyaRamisetti/Bike-Share-Data-Analysis/README.md

 **5.Verify Data:**
 - Go to the Data View in Power BI to verify that the data and calculations have been imported correctly, including fields like Revenue and Profit.

+ ## Power BI Dashboard Explanation

+After importing the SQL query into Power BI, I built several visualizations to help  Bike Share analyze their business performance.
+Here's a breakdown of the visuals used:

+**1. Revenue and Profit Overview**

+**Visualization Type:** Card
+-  A **Card** displays a single number or summary metric, often used for KPIs like total sales or profit.

+**Metrics:**
+- **Revenue ($10M):** The total revenue generated for the year 2022, displayed using a Card.
+- **Profit ($7.03M):** Total profit for the year, also visualized using a Card.
+- **Insight:** These cards provide a quick snapshot of key financial figures to assess overall performance.

+**2. KPI Over Time**

+**Visualization Type:** Line and Clustered Column Chart

+- A combination chart that uses columns to display data for one measure and a line to display another measure, making it easy to compare trends and categories.

+**Metrics:**
+- **Riders (Bars):** Total riders per month in 2022.
+- **Average of Profit (Yellow Line):** Average profit calculated across each month.
+- **Average of Revenue (Red Line):** Average revenue per month.
+- **Insight:** This visual shows monthly trends and highlights seasonal fluctuations in ridership and earnings, with peaks during summer months and a decline towards the year’s end.

+**3. Riders and Profit Margin Overview**

+**Visualization Type:** Card
+- A card is a visual element that displays a single value or metric prominently, often used to highlight key information or performance indicators.

+ **Metrics:**
+- **Riders (2M):** The total number of riders in 2022 visualized with a Card.
+- **Profit Margin (0.45):** The ratio of profit to revenue displayed in another Card.
+- **Insight:** This gives a high-level overview of ridership and profitability, helping assess how much profit was made per unit of revenue.

+**4. Revenue by Hour**

+**Visualization Type:** Matrix

+- A table-like visualization that displays data in a grid format, allowing for comparisons across multiple categories and measures.

+**Metrics:**
+- **Revenue by Hour:** A Matrix visual showing revenue for each hour of the day.
+- **Insight:** The matrix reveals patterns in revenue generation across different hours, helping to identify the most and least profitable times of the day.

+**5. Revenue by Season**

+**Visualization Type:** Clustered Bar Chart

+- A clustered bar chart is a type of chart that displays multiple sets of data side by side in separate bars grouped by categories, allowing for easy comparison of different groups across multiple series.

+**Metrics:**
+- **Revenue by Season:** A Stacked Bar Chart showing revenue across the four seasons.
+- **Insight:** Summer (Season 3) generated the highest revenue, indicating a strong seasonal trend that can guide pricing strategies for the future.

+**6. Riders by Rider Type**

+**Visualization Type:** Donut Chart

+- A circular chart that shows proportions by dividing data into segments, similar to a pie chart but with a blank center for better readability.

+**Metrics:**
+- **Registered Riders** (81.81%)
+- **Casual Riders** (18.19%)
+- **Insight:** This Donut Chart helps visualize the rider breakdown, showing that registered riders contribute significantly more to overall ridership, suggesting loyalty programs or other initiatives could be more profitable.